JuanPedraza/JuanPedraza/README.md

     def say_hi(self):
+    print('''
-    print("I’m currently working on: Improving my scripts languajes skills, focus on Python and javascript") print("I’m currently learning: English in a higher level that is conversation level") print("I’m looking to collaborate on: web development projects firstly then we will see") print("I’m looking for help with: Mysql and Databases in general")
+    :satisfied: I’m currently working on: Improving my scripts languajes skills, focus on Python and javascript, I’m currently learning: English in a higher level that is conversation level, I’m looking to collaborate on: web development projects firstly then we will see, I’m looking for help with: Mysql and Databases in general
+    ''')

     me = Developer()